Foreign Literature

 Blagonamerennyia rechi.
 Tom I [– II] [Well-meaning speeches.
 Volume I [–II]].

-First edition: a volume of social and political satires by the greatest satirist of nineteenth-century Russia.
+First edition of these social and political satires by the greatest satirist of nineteenth-century Russia.
 The title is ambiguous – the word ‘well-meaning’ was widely used by the administration to mean ‘loyal’, i.e. ‘politically reliable’.

 £1800